Kobee Installation Guide

 Clearing the browser cache

-After upgrading ALM, it is recommended for all users to clear their browser cache before starting to work with the new version of the ALM Web Application.
+After upgrading Kobee, it is recommended for all users to clear their browser cache before starting to work with the new version of the Kobee Web Application.
 For instructions, refer to the document How to clear the browser cache after upgrading Kobee.

 Updating the JAAS configuration